keing1/miscellaneous-work/README.md

-# miscellaneous-puzzles
+# miscellaneous-work
-Solutions and explorations to various miscellaneous puzzles
+Solutions and explorations to random problems

 Code written mostly in Python 3.